The Short Version

 Specs come from manufacturer product pages, not from paraphrased marketing copy on third-party retailers.
 For Tesla-specific accessories, fitment generation (Model Y Juniper vs pre-Juniper, Model 3 Highland vs pre-Highland) is verified against the manufacturer's published compatibility chart.
 If owner reviews contradict the manufacturer's fitment claim, the article flags it in the comparison table.

-An automated Playwright script loads the live Amazon product page once per week and reads the current buybox price.
-The prices shown in our comparison tables reflect the most recent automated check, dated at the bottom of each article.
-If you spot a price that has moved more than 15 percent from what we list, we want to know so we can refresh the article.
+We re-check the live Amazon product page for every pick once per week and read the current buybox price.
+The price tiers shown in our comparison tables reflect the most recent weekly check, dated at the bottom of each article.
+If you spot a current price that no longer matches the tier we list, we want to know so we can refresh the article.

 5. Owner-Feedback Aggregation

-This is the substitute for hands-on testing.
-Our research team reads through the top 50 verified-purchase Amazon reviews per product, looking for recurring themes: install difficulty, post-purchase issues, longevity after 6-plus months of ownership, fitment problems, warranty experience.
+This is the substitute for first-person product trials.
+Our research team reads through the most helpful and most recent verified-purchase Amazon reviews for each product, looking for recurring themes: install difficulty, post-purchase issues, longevity after 6-plus months of ownership, fitment problems, warranty experience.
 Themes that appear in 3 or more independent reviews make it into the article.
 Single-incident reviews do not.
 We also check active Tesla subreddits for non-Amazon owner feedback that contradicts or amplifies what's on Amazon.

 6. Comparison and Verdict